Agent Tracing for Debugging Multi-Agent AI Systems

 Introduction

-Agent tracing has emerged as a foundational technique for understanding, diagnosing, and improving multi-agent AI systems.
+Agent tracing has emerged as a foundational technique for understanding, diagnosing, and optimising multi-agent AI systems.
 By systematically tracking interactions, decisions, and state changes across agents, developers can pinpoint failures, optimize workflows, and ensure robust performance.
 This blog explores the technical landscape of agent tracing, its importance in debugging multi-agent systems, and how platforms like Maxim AI are transforming the agent development lifecycle with advanced observability and evaluation tools.

 The Rise of Multi-Agent AI Systems